 Aside from her work on the MBTI, Isabel was also an author, writing Murder Yet to Come (1929) and Give Me Death (1934).

 Here’s to a pioneering woman in philosophy.
 Why not celebrate by figuring out your own personality type?
 You can do so here.
-(P.S., Isabel was an INFJ.)
+(That website is the one and only real MBTI assessment.)